coilysiren/algo-zone/scripts/readme.md

 # ./scripts/*

-bash scripts that are run directly by humans or by robots
+scripts that are run directly by humans or by robots